 To make oat milk, you can either soak the oats overnight or leave them dry.
 Blend them with water (the ratio between oats and water should be 1:2) and strain the mixture with a nut milk bag or cheesecloth.
 You can also grind your oats in a coffee grinder on the finest setting before stirring them into water.

 If you are looking for a creamier milk, you can blend cooked oats with water.
 If you want a smoother milk, you should use a powerful blender to make sure the ingredients mix well.

 When you are finished, you can experiment with additional ingredients to alter the taste.
 If you want to make your oat milk even sweeter than it already is, you can add sugar, brown sugar, or maple syrup.
 If you want a more unique taste, you can try adding in coconut shavings, strawberries, or bananas.
+And if you are feeling extremely adventurous, try experimenting with our Overnight Oats Latte Recipe.
 Other popular ingredients include cinnamon, nutmeg, vanilla, salt, and chocolate.
 Keep experimenting until you find the perfect combination!

 Oat Milk Recipe

 Oat Milk Lattes From RISE Brewing Co.